Photo by Greg Rosenke on Unsplash

 On the Internet, we can find a lot of ready-made geographic data that we can use in our applications.
 In this particular case, I use GeoJSON polygons for all countries of the world.

-In addition to geographic data, the table includes columns such as "ID" (primary key), "COUNTRY" (country name) and "SELECTED" (flag whether the country is marked on the map or not).
-We can store our geographic data in the GoeJSON, SDO_GEOMETRY format or as a regular VARCHAR (longitude and latitude).
-More about spatial data formats here: here
+In addition to geographic data, the table includes columns such as "ID" (the primary key), "COUNTRY" (country name), and "SELECTED" (a flag indicating whether the country is marked on the map or not).
+We can store our geographic data in GeoJSON, SDO_GEOMETRY format, or as a regular VARCHAR (longitude and latitude).
+More about spatial data formats can be found here

-No surprises, we'll start by creating a map.
+No surprises here - we'll start by creating a map.
 Select the "Map" component, then create two layers.
-The first layer, "My World", displays all the countries from our table.
+The first layer, "My World," displays all the countries from our table.
 Configure it as follows:

 Identification